 When you’re done, consider reading one of my other influencer guides:

 No more chit-chat.
-Let’s jump right into the juicy stuff!
+Let’s jump right into the juice, starting with the easy stuff!

 The Big Money Secret

-But wanna know a BIG DJ Khalid major key about your Instagram post price?
+But wanna know a BIG DJ Khalid major key about your sponsored Instagram post price?

 YOUR WORK IS WORTH WHAT YOU BELIEVE IT’S WORTH.